IPS-Eye-White

 Jerusalem was particularly vulnerable because the Gihon spring, its only permanent water supply that had sustained the city's existence for thousands of years, was located outside the city walls.
 All that a marauding army had to do was to control the Gihon spring until the inhabitants surrendered from thirst.
 Recognizing the need to preserve the city's only source of fresh water, the citizens of Jerusalem undertook an incredibly ambitious project...
 A tunnel, more than a third of a mile long, was dug through solid rock under the city, which channeled the waters of the Gihon Spring into a pool within Jerusalem's walls.
 What is truly amazing is that the tunnel was simultaneously dug from both ends, the workers meeting in the middle.

-Scholars initially doubted the truth of the story, since no traces of such a tunnel had ever been found.
-However, details of Hezekiah's defense strategy as outlined in the Bible have been confirmed by the 19th century discovery of his tunnel that winds in an S-shape from the Gihon Spring to the Pool of Siloam, an important New Testament site (in the New Testament, a blind man was told by Jesus to go wash his eyes in this pool (John 9:1–12).
+Scholars initially doubted the truth of the story as no traces of such a tunnel had ever been found.
+However, details of Hezekiah's defense strategy as outlined in the Bible have been confirmed by the 19th century discovery of said tunnel that winds in an S-shape from the Gihon Spring to the Pool of Siloam, an important New Testament site (in the New Testament, a blind man was told by Jesus to go wash his eyes in this pool (John 9:1–12).

 The builders of the tunnel left their own description of the work engraved in the rock wall near the tunnel outlet into the Pool of Siloam.
 The inscription (called the Siloam Inscription) was found in 1880 and is now in Archaeological Museum, Istanbul, Turkey.
 See Further Details About The Tunnel HERE